Shayokh144/Book_Notes/Work/The Effective Engineer.md

 - Prefer the keyboard over the mouse.
 - Automate your manual workflows.
 - Test out ideas on an interactive interpreter.
 For example in iOS development test your logical code in Playground or Console app before tesing it in app environment.
-- Make it fast and easy to run just the unit tests associated with your cur- rent changes.
+- Make it fast and easy to run just the unit tests associated with your current changes.

 ### Don’t Ignore Your Non-Engineering Bottlenecks

 Non-engineering constraints may also hinder your iteration speed.
 - One common type of bottleneck is dependency on other people.
 A product manager might be slow at gathering the customer requirements that you need; a designer might not be providing the Photoshop mocks for a key workflow; another engineering team might not have delivered a promised feature, thus blocking your own development.
 	- Communication is critical for making progress on people-related bottlenecks.
 Ask for updates and commitments from team members at meetings or daily stand-ups.
 Periodically check in with that product manager to make sure what you need hasn’t gotten dropped.
-Follow up with written communica- tion (email or meeting notes) on key action items and dates that were decided in-person.
+Follow up with written communication (email or meeting notes) on key action items and dates that were decided in-person.
-	- Don’t wait until after you’ve invested massive amounts of engineering time to seek final project ap- proval.
+	- Don’t wait until after you’ve invested massive amounts of engineering time to seek final project approval.
 Instead, prioritize building prototypes, collecting early data, conducting user studies, or whatever else is necessary to get preliminary project approval.

 ## Chapter 5: Measure What You Want to Improve